 Allow customers to change their field values

 This feature is deprecated.
 It is no longer actively maintained and we only provide support for existing implementations created before November 2021.
-If you need to create forms with support for customer metafields, we highly recommend using Helium's Customer Fields app.
-Follow the link for a 20% partnership discount.
+If you need to create forms with support for customer Metafields, we highly recommend using Helium's Customer Fields app.
+Follow the link for a 20% partnership discount

 This article contains information about: